Rome Italy 6 Day Itinerary

 Day 1: Ancient Rome and Gelato

-- Stay: Hotel Art (4-star) or Airbnb in Trastevere
+- Stay: A 4-star hotel or an Airbnb in Trastevere.

 - Tips: